Rafaëlle Cohen: Life and career

 Cohen was born in Paris and raised in London.
 Thanks to her father's work as a civil engineer, she traveled a lot in her childhood and studied singing and dancing in several countries, on top of school.
 In 2009 she obtained a double degree from École Centrale Paris and Polytechnic University of Milan as an engineer and an architect.

 In 2011, she decided to become an actress and musical performer and has never stopped performing since, with appearances in La Belle au bois dormant, que veillent les fées (Sleeping Beauty), Sister Act, Dance of the Vampires.

 In 2017, she portrayed the role of one of the Bimbettes in the Disney film Beauty and the Beast.

-In 2019, she portrayed the role of Sara in the American and German film Berlin, I Love You.
+In 2019, she portrayed Sara in the American and German film Berlin, I Love You.
 She appeared as a lead character in the segment "Transitions", directed by Josef Rusnak.
 In 2021, she starred as Anne Boleyn, Queen of England, in the BBC docu-drama series The Boleyns: A Scandalous Family.